timegated/tyfyi-blog/posts/go-microservice.md

 **Intro: What is a Microservice?**

 In a nutshell microservice is a self-contained piece of software that talks to other applications as part of a larger distributed system.
+In other words it's basically the idea of composable backend services that "talk" to each other to achieve a certain objective, usually a business objective.

 I tend to think of it like cell.
 Each individual cell has a job that it performs as part of a larger collection of smaller parts that make up a complex whole.
 It helps sometimes to use basic examples to structure thinking around the "why" related to doing something like a microservice.
 There's something very human about this way of thinking about what machines do with the code we write.